11 Best Practices to Improve Your React Code Quality in 2026

 React has been the most popular framework for building applications.
 Even frameworks such as Next.js use React under the hood to build a better framework.
 So, knowing how to write better code in React can help in writing better code in many other frameworks.

-So, today we are going to look into some code examples that show best practices that you can use to improve the JavaScript code quality in React.
+In 2026, with updates like the React Compiler, Server Components, and enhanced hooks, these practices are more relevant than ever.
+Today, we are going to look into some code examples that show best practices that you can use to improve the JavaScript code quality in React.

 1 Props Destructuring and Prop Types